 Tooth decay is a progressive process where acid forming bacteria uses the sugars in the foods and drinks you eat to weaken the surface of your teeth.
 The acid causes a small hole in the tooth, which is called a cavity.
 Bacteria can enter the tooth through the cavity, creating an infection which will affect your oral and overall health and wellbeing.
 Cavities are highly influenced by a number of factors, including what you eat or drink, how you look after your oral hygiene, the presence of fluoride in the toothpaste and mouthwash you use, and genetics.
-The most common way to stop tooth decay reaching the soft dentine layer of your teeth is for a dentist to drill out the decay and replace the missing tooth with a tooth coloured filling.
+The most common way to stop tooth decay reaching the soft dentine layer of your teeth is for a dentist to drill out the decay and replace the missing tooth with a tooth coloured white dental filling.
 Learning how to prevent cavities can help you ensure you don’t need to have a filling.

 It is essential to brush your teeth properly and consistently with a soft bristled toothbrush before breakfast and after dinner.
 Opt for a toothpaste that contains fluoride.
 Brush for at least two minutes by using short, gentle strokes along the inner and outer of the teeth, the gumline and the chewing surfaces.
 If you eat a sugary drink or food, you should wait at least 30 minutes before brushing your teeth so that you don’t remove the enamel off your teeth when you brush.

 Flossing each day will help remove food debris stuck between your teeth to prevent bacteria growth.
 Flossing only takes a few minutes and can be done whilst watching television or reading the paper, and should ideally be done after brushing your teeth.